All Episodes

 And it's like they're trying to talk our economy into a recession.

-It's easy for Bill Maher, the multimillionaire that he is.
+It's easy for Bill Maher, the multi-millionaire that he is.

-But in spite of all of the fake news media talking points, you know, Russia, Russia, impeachment impeachment, racist, racist, stormy, stormy.
+But in spite of all of the fake news media talking points, you know, Russia, Russia, impeachment, impeachment, racist, racist, stormy, stormy.

-This this is their new talking point.
+This is their new talking point.

-Uh well, I have bad news for the recession wanters.
+Well, I have bad news for the recession wanters.

 U.S. retail sales went up nearly a full point in July, much better than expected, easing fears about economic growth at home and worldwide.